RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Fruit Machine/Fruit Machine.md

 + **Click the green flag** in the top right.
 Notice that a yellow outline is around our script.
 It’s running because we clicked the green flag, which triggers this.
 + Now click `Looks` and drag in a `next costume` { .blockpurple }
 + How do we slow it down so it isn’t changing so quickly?
 Click the `Control` tab and drag in a `wait 1 secs` { .blockyellow }
 + Adjust the time until it’s repeating at a faster pace (a time of 0.5s looks good).
-What would happen if we didn’t have the `wait 1 secs` { .blockyellow } block?
 ```blocks
     when FLAG clicked
     forever